Log Output Adapter

 Custom MessageFormat string

-This field cannot be used if you enabled the Display Tuple Field Names option, or used the Message Prefix option.
-If neither of those options are enabled, use Custom MessageFormat to specify a string that defines a pattern in the format defined in java.text.MessageFormat, where the ArgumentIndex is used as the zero-based index of the fields in the operator's incoming tuple.
+Use Custom MessageFormat to specify a string that defines a pattern in the format defined in java.text.MessageFormat, where the ArgumentIndex is used as the zero-based index of the fields in the operator's incoming tuple.
 The specified pattern defines the format of output log messages in any arbitrary form, using MessageFormat's patterns.

 For example, if the adapter's incoming tuple consists of fields symbol(string), price(double), and numshares(double) in that order, you could configure a log message with the following MessageFormat string: